 Why is this letter so important?
 It contains all the relevant information to prove ESA status without violating your privacy.
 The letter will describe in general terms that you have a debilitating medical condition for which your ESA provides vital support.
 The letter doesn’t really have to give more detail than that, meaning you can keep your private medical information to yourself.
 In fact, you should generally keep this information to yourself as a matter of compliance with medical privacy laws and in order to get in the habit of protecting yourself from potential discrimination.

 What the letter must show, though, is that it’s written by a licensed medical professional with knowledge of your condition.
 The healthcare professional’s name should be prominently displayed on official letterhead, and contact information should be included on the letter.
 This information doesn’t need to go any further than the letter.
 You don’t need to enter it onto any sort of registry.
-That ultimately makes the process of getting an ESA so much easier than having to go through the process of emotional support dog registration.
+That ultimately makes the process of getting an ESA so much easier.

 Now that you’ve put registration on the back burner, you should start focusing on getting your ESA letter.
 Remember, if you register your ESA animal without a prescription letter, you won’t be in compliance with the law and, therefore, are unlikely to benefit from ESA protections.

 ESA letters are valid for one year from the date they’re issued.
 For some people, a year is enough to resolve the problem at hand.
 For example, if you suffered from postpartum depression and are feeling back to normal now that your body and your hormones have rebalanced, you may not feel the need to renew your ESA prescription.